 There is broad agreement among the stakeholders in the Free State Province that the project has high relevance to the objectives of the provincial government and to the business and labour stakeholders who were engaged at an early stage of the implementation process.
 The research compiled by the project that forms part of the SME Observatory, in particular, was highlighted as having greatly benefited the Department of Economic Development, Tourism and Environmental Affairs.
 The findings of the research studies were cited by the Department as "fitting directly into our mandate, especially with regard to developing SMEs and key sectors within the province."
-The Department of Education, which was highly supportive and active in driving the project, referred to the programme content as being 85% relevant to the current curriculum of the Department relating to Grade 10 to 12 learners in Economic and Management Sciences.
-The Department of Social Development was also highly satisfied with the progress to date in promoting social entrepreneurship models among youth entrepreneurs in the Province and the intensive training cycle of youth and child care workers on how to develop social business ideas and business plans.
+The Department of Education, which was highly supportive and active in driving the project, referred to the programme content as being 85% relevant to the current curriculum of the Department of Social Development was also highly satisfied with the progress to date in promoting social entrepreneurship models among youth entrepreneurs in the Province and the intensive training cycle of youth and child care workers on how to develop social business ideas and business plans.